sepehrsaryazdi/trace_length_reduction/README.md

 ### Optional: LaTeX Rendering

 As part of the package, matplotlib figures will be produced with LaTeX rendering.
-This requires the host machine to have a LaTeX distribution installated with the `amsmath` package.
+This requires the host machine to provide a LaTeX distribution installated with the `amsmath` package.
 When LaTeX rendering is activated, the following code is run:
 ```
 import matplotlib as mpl
 mpl.rcParams.update(mpl.rcParamsDefault)